aflsmart/aflsmart/README.md

 # AFLSmart: Smart Greybox Fuzzing
+AFLSmart is a smart (input-structure aware) greybox fuzzer which leverages a high-level structural representation of the seed files to generate new files.
+It uses higher-order mutation operators that work on the virtual file structure rather than on the bit level which allows AFLSmart to explore completely new input domains while maintaining file validity.
+It uses a novel validity-based power schedule that enables AFLSmart to spend more time generating files that are more likely to pass the parsing stage of the program, which can expose vulnerabilities much deeper in the processing logic.

-AFLSmart is an extension of [AFL](http://lcamtuf.coredump.cx/afl/) from Michał Zalewski.
-It makes AFL input-structure aware by taking in high-level structural representation of seed files.
-It combines AFL with Peach input model/grammar definitions.
-We thank Peach Tech for making [Peach Community version](http://www.peach.tech/resources/peachcommunity/) open source.
+AFLSmart is an extension of [American Fuzzy Lop]() written and maintained by Michal Zalewski <<lcamtuf@google.com>>, and builds upon the [Peach Fuzzer Community Edition](http://www.peach.tech/resources/peachcommunity/) written and maintained by [PeachTech](https://www.peach.tech/).
+We thank PeachTech for making the community version open source.

-The work was done by [Van-Thuan Pham](https://thuanpv.github.io/), [Marcel Böhme](https://mboehme.github.io/), Andrew E. Santosa, Alexandru Răzvan Căciulescu, and [Abhik Roychoudhury](https://www.comp.nus.edu.sg/~abhik/).
+Smart Greybox Fuzzing was developed by [Van-Thuan Pham](https://thuanpv.github.io/), [Marcel Böhme](https://mboehme.github.io/), Andrew E. Santosa, Alexandru Răzvan Căciulescu, and [Abhik Roychoudhury](https://www.comp.nus.edu.sg/~abhik/).

 For more details, please checkout our preprint: [Smart Greybox Fuzzing](https://arxiv.org/pdf/1811.09447.pdf).
-The original README file of AFL is [docs/README](https://github.com/aflsmart/aflsmart/blob/master/docs/README).
+For details on American Fuzzy Lop, we refer to [docs/README](https://github.com/aflsmart/aflsmart/blob/master/docs/README).

 # Installation